Universal descriptions of chemical freeze-out based on pressure and specific heat: Hadron Resonance Gas model

-where the sum is over all the particles. $id$ refers to ideal {\it i.e.}, non-interacting HRG model.
-For particle species $i$,
+where the sum is over all the hadrons and resonances, $id$ refers to ideal {\it i.e.}, non-interacting HRG model.
+For hadron species $i$,

 where $V$ is the volume of the thermal system, $T$ is the temperature, $g_i$ is the degeneracy factor, $m_i$ is the mass, $E_i(p)=\sqrt{{p}^2+m^2_i}$ is the single particle energy and $\mu_i=B_i\mu_B+S_i\mu_S+Q_i\mu_Q$ is the chemical potential.
-In the last expression, $B_i,S_i,Q_i$ are respectively the baryon number, strangeness and electric charge of the particle, $\mu^,s$ are corresponding chemical potentials.
+In the last expression, $B_i,S_i,Q_i$ are respectively the baryon number, strangeness and electric charge of the hadron, $\mu^,s$ are corresponding chemical potentials.
 The upper and lower sign corresponds to baryons and mesons respectively.
-In this present work, all the hadrons and resonances listed in the particle data book up to a mass of 3 GeV \cite{Agashe:2014kda} have been incorporated.
+In this present work, all the hadrons and resonances listed in the particle data book up to a mass of 3 GeV ~\cite{Agashe:2014kda} have been incorporated.
+The width of the resonances are taken as zero.
+In this approximation a resonance behaves identically to that of a stable hadron \cite{Dashen:1969ep}.
+Hence resonance decay is also not there in this model.
 It is assumed that the hadronic matter is in thermal and chemical equilibrium.
-Therefore non-equilibrium phenomena like decays of particles have been ignored in this present work.
 The partition function is the basic quantity from which one can calculate various thermodynamic quantities of the thermal system.
-The pressure $P^{id}$, the energy density $\varepsilon^{id}$ of the thermal system and the number density $n_i^{id}$ of i-th particle can be calculated using the standard definitions,
+The pressure $P^{id}$, energy density $\varepsilon^{id}$, entropy density $s^{id}$ and the number density $n^{id}$ of the thermal system can be calculated using the standard definitions,

-In case of heavy-ion collision experiments, the parameters $T$ and $\mu's$ of HRG model corresponds to those at chemical freeze-out which are believed to depend on initial conditions of the collision.
-The chemical potentials $\mu_B, \mu_S$ and $\mu_Q$ are not independent but related (on average) to each other as well as to the $T$ via the relations \cite{Alba:2014eba}
+In case of heavy-ion collision experiments, the parameters $T$ and $\mu's$ of HRG model corresponds to those at chemical freeze-out which are believed to depend on initial conditions of the collision due to global charge conservation.
+That means conserved initial charges of the system will not change even after the collision.
+The chemical potentials at chemical freeze-out $\mu_B, \mu_S$ and $\mu_Q$ are not independent but related (on average) to each other as well as to the $T$ via the relations ~\cite{Alba:2014eba}

 and